Skip to main content

 HIRT adopts the 4-IRT model of organizational scheme to promote vulnerability countermeasure implementation and incident response.

-The 4-IRT model reflects the functional role of the corporation and consist of a coordination center of the IRTs (HIRT/CC, aka HIRT or HIRT Center), an IRT for the role as the developer of information system products (Product IRT), an IRT for the role as the system integrator (SI) and service provider using those products (SI Vendor IRT), and an IRT for the role as the Internet user to operate and maintain its information systems.
+The 4-IRT model reflects the functional role of the corporation and consist of a coordination center of the IRTs (HIRT/CC, aka HIRT or HIRT Center), an IRT for the role as the developer of IT (Information Technology) / ICS (Industrial Control Systems) products (Product IRT), an IRT for the role as the system integrator (SI) and service provider using those products (SI Vendor IRT), and an IRT for the role as the Internet user to operate and maintain its IT/ICS systems.

-HIRT-PUB10008 focuses on Hitachi's role as the developer of information system products (Product IRT) and introduces the vulnerability disclosure process of the Hitachi group (hereinafter referred to as "Hitachi").
+HIRT-PUB10008 focuses on Hitachi's role as the developer of IT/ICS products (Product IRT) and introduces the vulnerability disclosure process of the Hitachi group (hereinafter referred to as "Hitachi").

 Figure 1 shows the product vulnerability disclosure process promoted by the Hitachi.
 The process is broadly divided into 3 steps.